 The stunning Amalfi Coast is a 50-kilometer stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region, and about an hour from Sorrento.

-We stopped in Positano and Amalfi along the way.
-During the summer both of those towns are packed with tourists, but we were traveling in winter so it was easy to walk around and explore without the crowds.
+Positano and Amalfi are packed with tourists during the high season, but it was winter, so it was easy to walk around and explore without the crowds.

-When Mount Vesuvius erupted in 79 A.D. it covered the city of Pompeii in ash.
+When Mount Vesuvius erupted in 79 A.D., it covered the city of Pompeii in ash.
 Now it’s a vast city in ruins in southern Italy’s Campania region.
-We visited it during a rainstorm but it made it even more mysterious and sparkly in these photos.
+The rain made it even more mysterious and sparkly in these photos.
 Pompeii is only about 40 minutes from Sorrento.

-Going to Sorrento and the Amalfi Coast in the winter has the advantage of fewer crowds and friendlier service, according to some locals we talked to.
-It’s just as beautiful and much more laid back.
-For the most part, the weather was comfortable but not bikini weather.
-I’d do it again in a heartbeat because there’s nowhere better to enjoy a class of Limoncello and people watch.
+Visiting Sorrento and the Amalfi Coast in the winter has the advantage of fewer crowds and friendlier service, according to locals.
+It’s just as beautiful, but much more laid back.
+Despite the rainstorm, the weather was comfortable but not bikini weather.
+I’d do it again in a heartbeat because there’s no place better to enjoy a glass of Limoncello and people-watch.

 Favorite Restaurants in Sorrento

-Ristorante Il Convivio – Via Correale, 19 Sorrento 80067 081 877 3530 Owned by a man and his daughter.
-They had fresh whole fish that they would cook and then filet at the table.
-We had delicious homemade Scialatelli pasta (native to Sorrento) with fresh local fish.
-They don’t have a website but it’s well worth finding this wonderful restaurant.
+Ristorante Il Convivio – Via Correale, 19, Sorrento 80067 081 877 3530.
+This restaurant is owned by a man and his daughter.
+They cooked us fresh whole fish that they filleted at the table.
+They also served delicious homemade Scialatelli pasta (native to Sorrento).

 What an amzing looking trip.
 I love Italy.
 It’s coasts are so fascinating!